-Black Panther Sequel Coming in 2022
+‘Black Panther’ Sequel Coming in 2022

 Marvel Studios has confirmed that the Black Panther sequel will be coming out in May of 2022.
 The company’s president, Kevin Feige, broke the news at the D23 Expo on Saturday.
-Feige also revealed that the first film’s director, Ryan Coogler will be returning to write and direct the second film in the franchise.
+Feige also revealed that the first film’s director, Ryan Coogler, will be returning to write and direct the second film in the franchise.

 As The Verge reports, Coogler took the stage and revealed that he’s taking his time with the movie to make sure that everything goes well.

 Variety reports that Coogler has already handed in treatment for the film to Kevin Feige which explains the plot and the show’s villain.
 The first film’s main villain, Killmonger, died at the end of the movie, so he likely won’t return.
-But Feige and Coogler didn’t disclose any details about the villain’s identity or any other relevant plot points/ production news.
+But Feige and Coogler didn’t disclose any details about the villain’s identity or any other relevant plot points/production news.

 The sequel to Black Panther will have a lot to live up to.
 The first movie was groundbreaking in a number of ways.
 It’s Marvel’s first movie to win an Academy Award.
 In fact, the film won three of those golden statuettes, one for Production Design, one for Costume Design, and another for Original Score.